jyothipuli02/DBMSPROJECT/README.md

 # DBMSPROJECT
- Database essentially provides a general  summary of how a coding site or coding platform works
+ Database essentially that provides a general  summary of how a coding site or coding platform works